jarlandi/sna/laboratory/session-2/ps02_cytoscape_advanced.md

   * Option 1: use the search box located on top of the display
       * :warning: sometimes the search box does not work as expected: **use the pattern "BLACK\ PANTHER/T'CHAL" to obtain the expected results** (blank characters need to be escaped).
   * Option 2: find this node in the node table (you may want to sort the column alphabetically), click on it and use the secondary button to indicate `Select nodes from selected rows`

+  :warning: To check if the node has been selected look in the node table, it just has to appear alone.
+Take into account that maybe you cannot see it on the graph because it is hidden by other nodes.

 * Select the neighbors of BLACK PANTHER/T'CHAL by clicking on the `two-house icon on the top bar` (edges between neighbors are also selected)
 * Create a subnetwork with the selected nodes: `File > New Network > From selected nodes, all edges`
 * Rename this new network as BLACK PANTHER